(Cross posted from the Teddy Hyde blog)

 Given /I start the login process/ do touch "button" end

 What this means, is there is a feature called “Add file to repository” with a scenario “as a logged in user I can add a file”

 that has one step defined, “given I start the login process.”
 And, then we have defined that step as

-is calabash code to touch a button in your Android app.
+touch "button" is calabash code to touch a button in your Android app.
 These steps match your features and you can do more advanced things like have a Regexp which matches and extracts parameters you then use in your steps.
 There is also a large library of standard steps which calabash provides for you to do the most common things involved with interacting with an Android application.

 So, what’s calabash?
 Calabash is a set of scripts and an API which setup your Android app on a real device (or emulator) and then runs through the tests you’ve defined.
 Setting up on your device means installing the app, and installing a test runner server based on Robotium which can communicate clicks, scrolls, etc. Then, calabash takes your features and converts those to Robotium commands and runs your tests.

 Specifically, to run your calabash features, you would do this: